seanblanchfield/blog/current/_posts/2022-03-28-realtime-pip-cameras-on-tv-with-home-assistant.md

     - url: /webrtc/webrtc-camera.js?v2.2.0
       type: module
 ```
-When I upgraded to version v2.3.0, this problem seemed to go away.
-Your mileage may vary!

 I could then add WebRTC camera cards to my UI by adding a "manual" card with yaml like this (where "PASSWORD" is redacted AND "CAMERA IP" represents the local camera IP address):